baigel2/baigelbytes/content/stories/test.md

 Just as the water touches her hands though, she is transported back to her childhood.
 To the memory of her mother Maryam, teaching her how to do wudu for the first time.

-                  "Ok bubbly, first we say..."
+	"tab Ok bubbly, first we say..."

 They both speak together.
 "Bismillah Hir Rahman Nir Raheem"

-                  "Good!
+     "5 spaces Good!
 Well done, Fatima!
 Now we wash our hands three times..."

-"Ah Mum!
+		"2 tabs Ah Mum!
 Waters cold!"

-                  "Sorry sweetie, it'll warm up in just a sec.
+          "10 spaces Sorry sweetie, it'll warm up in just a sec.
 Try it now.
 See, nice and warm."

 Fatima washes her hands three times.